Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List all nodes in an Ocean cluster (AWS or Azure).'
-This is a specific verb-resource combination that distinguishes it from sibling tools like get_cluster (cluster info) and list_clusters (list clusters).
+The description clearly states 'List all nodes in an Ocean cluster (AWS or Azure)', which is a specific verb (List) and resource (nodes in a cluster).
+This distinguishes it from sibling tools like list_clusters (which lists clusters) or get_cluster (which gets cluster details).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.